 — The New York Times (@nytimes) June 7, 2020

 Protecting the Black Trans Community

 In addition to the names that Montgomery recited to the crowd—with “Say her name” intoned after each—the name of Iyanna Dior has found its way to Floyd’s memorial site: on protest signs.
 A group brutally attacked Dior, who is a Black trans woman, outside a Twin Cities gas station early this month.
 The assault was captured on video, and Dior managed to escape with her life.

-Increased violence against trans people, especially trans people of color, constitutes nothing short of an epidemic.
+Increased violence against trans people, especially trans people of color, constitutes what some call an epidemic.
 At least 27 trans or gender non-conforming people—most of them Black trans women—were victims of fatal violence in 2019, according to Human Rights Campaign (HRC) data.
 This year has seen at least 17 more deaths, with the HRC noting that these cases too often go unreported or misreported.
 Research from 2013 also shows that transgender people were 3.7 times more likely to experience police brutality.

 Advocates describe the violence as intersectional: Racism, sexism, and transphobia create “insurmountable odds” for trans women of color, as Rev. Louis Mitchell, director of the Transfaith organization, put it for Time last year.

 For Montgomery, Pride 2020 feels like a return to form.
 “I think that it’s coming back to its roots, of what Pride has always been about, which is addressing police brutality and police violence and exploitation,” she says, referring to Pride’s origin story: Marsha P. Johnson, a Black trans woman, and Sylvia Rivera, a Latina trans woman, led an uprising against a police raid at New York City’s Stonewall Inn, a gay bar, in 1969.